bluestone-live/coding-challenge/README.md

 We understand that the interview is a two-sided process and we’d be happy to answer any questions!

 Before writing the actual code, we encourage you to **create a small design document** and share it with the team by making a pull request on GitHub.
-This document should consist of key trade-offs and key design approaches.
+This document should consist of key design approaches and key trade-offs.
 Please avoid writing an overly detailed design document.
 Use this document to make sure the team can provide design feedback and demonstrate that you have investigated the problem space to provide a reasonable design.

 Fork this repo, split your code submission using pull requests and give the team an opportunity to review the PRs.
 A good “rule of thumb” to follow is that the final PR submission is adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.